BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/avatar/avatar-handle-fallback-documentation.md

 ### Fallback avatar

-Vuero Avatars automatically fall back to a placeholder when no valid URL is provided for the `picture` prop.
+TranxactAvatars automatically fall back to a placeholder when no valid URL is provided for the `picture` prop.

 <!--code-->